amar-jay/go-next/README.md

 ## Contributing

 You are welcome to contribute to this project.
-Please read the [contributing guidelines](CONTRIBUTING.md) before contributing.
+Please create a pull request first in order to commit.
+Or suggestions are welcome as well.